• Skip to primary navigation

 What is Limoncello (or Limoncino)?

-Limoncello is a lemon-flavored Italian liqueur usually enjoyed as an after-dinner drink (digestivo) to help aid digestion, but it can also be enjoyed as a dessert (poured over ice cream) or to prepare desserts.
-It is one of the easiest Italian recipes you'll ever make, but it takes time so you'll need to plan ahead if you want a better-than-average homemade limoncello you can serve at your next dinner party.
-Limoncello comes from southern Italy (the Amalfi Coast area) whereas, limoncino comes from the northern area around the Cinque Terre and Positano.
+Limoncello is a lemon-flavored Italian liqueur usually enjoyed as an after-dinner drink (digestivo) to help aid digestion, but it can also be enjoyed as a dessert (poured over ice cream) or to prepare Italian desserts.

-Limoncino is made from the exact same ingredients as limoncello but comes from the northern coastal area near the Cinque Terre and Positano and is left to steep (cure) for just around 7 days which renders the final flavor and texture a bit lighter.
+Limoncino is made from the exact same ingredients as limoncello but comes from the northern coastal area near the Cinque Terre and Positano, and is left to steep (cure) for just around 7 days, which renders the final flavor and texture a bit lighter.

-Why We Love This Homemade Limoncello Recipe
+Why You'll Love This Authentic Italian Limoncello Recipe

 • It's simple to make and takes about 20 minutes to prepare